Google advanced image search using the search command: BEFORE, AFTER

 The Color option when using the advanced Google Images filtering options will show you pictures where the overwhelming color is whatever you choose.
 You can pick Black and White or select a specific color.
 This is not particularly the most useful of filters but comes in handy when you want an image with a transparent background.

-FILTER BY USAGE RIGHTS
+Google images advanced search FILTER BY USAGE RIGHTS:

 Another way to use Google’s advanced image search tools is to find free images.
-There are several usage options you can pick from, including ‘Labeled for reuse’ and ‘Labeled for noncommercial reuse with modification’
+There are several useful options you can pick from, including ‘Labeled for reuse‘ and ‘Labeled for noncommercial reuse with modification‘

-FILTER BY TIME
+Google images advanced search FILTER BY TIME

 The Time advanced image search option lets you restrict the results to photos that became available on the web during a specific time period.
 Past 24 hours is the heaviest filter here but you can also choose Past year.
 Google recently removed this from their advanced search tool, so this is now the only way to apply this filter.